yuanye-econ/yuanye-econ.github.io/papers.md

 My research interest includes health economics, development economics, and environmental economics.

 ## Publications & Forthcomings
+1. Cover more for less: Targeted drug coverage, chronic disease management, and medical spending (with Julie Shi and Wanyu Yang), forthcoming at ***Journal of Development Economics***, October 2024.
 1. [The quiet revolution: The send-down movement and female empowerment in rural China](https://www.sciencedirect.com/science/article/abs/pii/S0304387824001287) (with Wenyi Lu and Chong Liu), 2025 (172): 103379, ***Journal of Development Economics***.
 1. [We've got you covered!
 The effect of public health insurance on rural entrepreneurship](https://www.sciencedirect.com/science/article/pii/S0047272724000860), (with Zhenggang Wang and Zenan Wu), 2024 (235), ***Journal of Public Economics***.
 1. [Health benefits from improved air quality: Evidence from the pollution regulations in China's “2+26” cities](https://rdcu.be/dDByL), (with Tingting Xie and Yong Wang), 2024, ***Environmental and Resource Economics***.